Caring for someone with cancer

 What kind of medical information and advice can I get as a carer?

-Most people with cancer are looked after by a medical team.
-As a carer, you may be the person that liaises with the team and prepares the person with cancer for their appointments.
-You may meet several different doctors, allied health professionals and social support staff.
+Most people living with cancer are looked after by a medical team.
+As a carer, you are part of the team.
+You may be the person who speaks with the team and prepares the person living with cancer for their appointments.
+The person you are caring for must give consent before the healthcare team can talk with you about their care when they are not present.
+This should be written in their medical record.

-How can I help the person in my care remain mobile?
+How can I help the person in my care stay mobile?

-Remaining mobile is important, but cancer symptoms can make it more difficult.
-The medical team can help you support the person in your care to be mobile and reduce the chance of injury for you both.
+Staying mobile (being able to move) is important, but cancer symptoms and treatment can make it more difficult.
+The medical team can help you support the person in your care to stay mobile.

 How can I help the person in my care if they are confined to bed?